 5. Asset and operations management

 - Endpoint protection.
 All computing endpoints are encrypted and protected against malware.

 - Access to backups.
-All backups are automatically created by Microsoft Azure and stored on Azure at a geolocation that you chose when associating your Office 365 tenant with the Services.
+All backups are automatically created by Microsoft Azure and stored on Azure in a region that you chose when associating your Microsoft 365 tenant with the Services.
 We have processes in place which ensure that access to backup copies is restricted to the necessary minimum, that backups may not be used outside of Microsoft Azure’s environment, and that no data can be restored without the authorization of senior personnel members.